how do I get my angelfish to breed?

 Water pH

 The pH refers specifically to two ions: ammonia and ammonium.
 Lower pH levels mean higher ammonium concentrations.
 In contrast, high pH levels refer to higher ammonia concentrations.
-Maintaining pH levels is important for your angelfish since this affects their ability to regulate sodium influx and efflux in their bodies.

-Sodium works to balance an angelfish’s body fluids.
-That improves the growth and survival of both your angelfish and their eggs.
-Although angelfish can live in many different pH ranges, according to the International Journal of Tropical Biology and Conservation, wild angelfish prefer pH lower than 7.
+According to the International Journal of Tropical Biology and Conservation, wild angelfish prefer a pH lower than 7.
 Overall, they can healthily survive in pH levels around 6 to 8.

 Water Hardness

-Water hardness is a term used to define the amount of dissolved minerals within the water.
 Of course, hard water has a greater amount of such minerals.
-KH is one measurement of water hardness and is used to decide how much carbonate is in the water.
+KH is one measurement of water hardness used to decide how much carbonate is in the water.

-KH is important for your tank because it buffers the acids that are naturally produced from your angelfish’s feces.
+KH is vital for your tank because it buffers the acids naturally produced from your angelfish’s feces.
 Therefore, it stops the water pH from changing suddenly.
-Maintaining KH levels goes hand in hand with maintaining pH levels.

 Water Temperature

-The temperature of your water directly affects the lifestyle of your angelfish.
-Too low temperatures will decrease their willingness to eat, and thus, their spawning frequency.
+Too low temperatures will decrease their willingness to eat and their spawning frequency.
 Overly high temperatures can enhance bacteria growth and prematurely age your fish.

 Tank Size